Net-2s/.github/profile/README.rst

 Migrations
 ==========

 When you introduce a breaking change, you *must* provide a migration script to make it possible to upgrade from lower versions.
 For a migration to another major version of Odoo, it's quite probable you'll need a migration script too.
-In such cases, migration scripts are highly appreciated, but a note in the README about relevant changes needing migration is sufficient too so that later contributors can add migration scripts without having to analyze all changes again.
+In such cases, migration scripts are highly appreciated, but a note in the README about relevant changes needing migration is sufficient too so that later developers can add migration scripts without having to analyze all changes again.

-For forward porting a module, consult: https://github.com/OCA/maintainer-tools/wiki#migration

 Directories
 ===========